Privacy notice for suppliers

 Your personal data on our IT systems

-We have to use IT systems to process your personal data, for example, to store your contact details and to provide you with a building access pass if you visit our premises.
-In addition, our IT systems create data about you by, for example, recording any activity on our corporate IT network.
+We have to use IT systems to process your personal data.
+In addition, our IT systems create data about you by, for example, recording websites that you visit and emails that you send from our corporate IT network.

 What if you don’t provide personal data?